EVATool/fae-architecture-log/_decisions/sig-devops-build-pipeline.md

 ## Viable Options

-- Realize build pipeline using GitHub Actions (Execute all steps that can run on GitHub on GitHub and deploy to the server + run the application)
+- Realize build pipeline using GitHub Actions
+    - build
+    - test
+    - transfer `jar` (deploy) to the server
+    - run the application

 - Realize build pipeline using Jenkins (Execute the whole pipeline on the server with Jenkins)

 ## Alternatives not seriously considered